-LETA 1030 Principles of Law Enforcement for Basic Law
+LETA 1030 Principles of Law Enforcement for Basic Law Enforcement (3)

-Enforcement (3) This course examines the principles of the organization, administration, and duties of federal, state and local law enforcement agencies.
-Topics include: history and philosophy of law enforcement, evaluation of administrative practices, problems in American law enforcement agencies, emerging concepts, professionalism, and community
+This course examines the principles of the organization, administration, and duties of federal, state and local law enforcement agencies.
+Topics include: history and philosophy of law enforcement, evaluation of administrative practices, problems in American law enforcement agencies, emerging concepts, professionalism, and community crime prevention programs.
+This course is limited to students enrolled in the Basic Law Enforcement Technical Certificate of Credit.

-LETA 1024 - Criminal Law for Criminal Justice for Basic Law Enforcement LETA 1026 - Criminal Procedure for Basic Law Enforcement
+- Pre-requisites: All required - LETA 1024 Criminal Law for Criminal Justice for Basic Law Enforcement - o LETA 1026 Criminal Procedure for Basic Law Enforcement - LETA 1032 Introduction to Criminal Justice for Basic Law Enforcement

-LETA 1032 - Introduction to Criminal Justice for Basic Law Enforcement
+LETA 1032 Introduction to Criminal Justice for Basic Law Enforcement (3)